|

 Virima ties change management and configuration management together in one platform.
 Here’s what that looks like in practice:

-IT discovery — Agentless and agent-based scanning finds every asset in your environment: on-prem servers, cloud instances across AWS and Azure, network devices, and installed software.
-This feeds your CMDB with accurate, current data instead of stale spreadsheets.
+• IT discovery — Agentless, agent-based, and API-based scanning finds every asset in your environment.
+This includes on-premises servers, cloud instances on AWS and Azure, network devices, and installed software.
+High-frequency discovery feeds your CMDB with current data — not stale spreadsheets.
+Every CI attribute also carries source lineage for agentic readiness.

-CMDB — Stores every CI and its relationships.
-Virima’s CMDB is the foundation for both configuration management and change management workflows, giving change managers and config managers a shared source of truth.
+• CMDB — Stores every CI and its relationships.
+Virima’s CMDB is the foundation for both configuration management and change management workflows.
+It gives change managers and config managers a shared source of truth.
+Multi-source reconciliation happens at the attribute level.

-ViVID™ — Visualizes application dependencies and change impact.
-Before a change is approved, ViVID shows which services, users, and infrastructure components sit in the blast zone.
+• ViVID™ service maps — Visualize application dependencies and change impact.
+Before a change is approved, ViVID™ shows which services, users, and infrastructure components sit in the blast zone.
+It also highlights open incidents, pending changes, and NIST NVD vulnerability context.

-Service mapping — Maps the dependencies between applications, infrastructure, and business services so change managers can assess risk with real data instead of assumptions.
+• Service dependency mapping — Maps the dependencies between applications, infrastructure, and business services.
+Change managers can then assess risk with real data instead of assumptions.

-Change process automation — Automate change workflows, enforce approval gates, and log every change in the CMDB with documentation attached.
-Virima integrates natively with ITIL processes like problem management and release management, connecting change management to your broader ITSM operations.
+• Change process automation — Automate change workflows, enforce approval gates, and log every change in the CMDB with documentation attached.
+Virima integrates with ITIL processes like problem management and release management alongside ServiceNow, Jira Service Management, and Ivanti.

-Change management and configuration management work best when they operate as one connected system, not separate processes.
-One gives you control over change, while the other ensures your environment stays accurate and consistent.
+Change management and configuration management work best as one connected system.
+One gives you control over change.
+The other keeps your environment current and consistent.
 When both align, you reduce risk, improve visibility, and make every change more predictable.
+You also give any AI agents in your environment the governed foundation they need to act safely.

-Request a demo of Virima and experience how smarter change and configuration management can transform your IT operations.
+Request a Virima demo and see how smarter change and configuration management transforms your IT operations.

 Frequently asked questions